hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 # Using EF7 in Traditional .NET Applications

+## Install a Build of NuGet 2.8.3

+TODO

 ## Add Nightly NuGet Feed
 You need to configure NuGet to use the feed that contains nightly builds.